Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 This guide is the full pricing reference.
 It walks through:

-• The six dimensions that actually drive Shopify expert pricing
+• The six dimensions that actually drive Shopify expert pricing.

-• Pricing by engagement model (project, retainer, fractional, hourly)
+• Pricing by engagement model (project, retainer, fractional, hourly).

-• Pricing by store complexity (Basic to Plus, standard to headless)
+• Pricing by store complexity (Basic to Plus, standard to headless).

-• What "too cheap" and "too expensive" actually mean
+• What "too cheap" and "too expensive" actually mean.

-• How to budget for a Shopify project (with a worked-example framework)
+• How to budget for a Shopify project (with a worked-example framework).

-• Payment structures and what's standard
+• Payment structures and what is standard.

-• The hidden costs most merchants forget to budget for
+• The hidden costs most merchants forget to budget for.

-If you haven't decided what kind of expert you need yet, start with What Kind of Shopify Expert Do I Need?.
+If you have not decided what kind of expert you need yet, start with What Kind of Shopify Expert Do I Need?.
+For deeper pricing detail on a specific service category, jump to the relevant cost article linked in each section below.

 The six dimensions that drive Shopify expert pricing